Outdoor Kitchen Ideas

 Cooking in an outdoor kitchen is a great way to take advantage of the sunshine, fresh air, and your homegrown vegetables and herbs.
 If you don't have a full-fledged patio kitchen garden, you can still take advantage of the growing season: Place a few pots of often-used herbs, tomatoes, peppers, and more near your cooking prep space for ready-to-pick ingredients.

 Plan for Light & Air

-To maximize the hours you can spend using -- and enjoying -- your outdoor kitchen, you'll need to plan for varying levels of light.
-Overhead lights, such as these recessed cans and trio of pendants, are key to making the most of your grilling and eating spaces.
+To maximize the hours you can spend using—and enjoying—your outdoor kitchen, you'll need to plan for varying l asevels of light.
+Overhead lights are key to making the most of your grilling and eating spaces.
 They are also UL-rated Wet, to withstand the weather.
-An outdoor ceiling fan helps to keep air moving and increase the comfort level in a semienclosed outdoor kitchen space.
+An outdoor ceiling fan helps to keep air moving and increase the comfort level in a semi-closed outdoor kitchen space.